Alan Lomax: FBI investigations

 Lomax must have felt it necessary to address the suspicions.
 He gave a sworn statement to an FBI agent on April 3, 1942, denying both of these charges.
 He also explained his arrest while at Harvard as the result of police overreaction.
 He was, he claimed, 15 at the time – he was actually 17 and a college student – and he said he had intended to participate in a peaceful demonstration.
 Lomax said he and his colleagues agreed to stop their protest when police asked them to, but that he was grabbed by a couple of policemen as he was walking away.
 "That is pretty much the story there, except that it distressed my father very, very much", Lomax told the FBI.
 "I had to defend my righteous position, and he couldn't understand me and I couldn't understand him.
 It has made a lot of unhappiness for the two of us because he loved Harvard and wanted me to be a great success there."
 Lomax transferred to the University of Texas the following year.

 Lomax left Harvard, after having spent his sophomore year there, to join John A. Lomax and John Lomax, Jr. in collecting folk songs for the Library of Congress and to assist his father in writing his books.
 In withdrawing him (in addition to not being able to afford the tuition), the elder Lomax had probably wanted to separate his son from new political associates that he considered undesirable.
 But Alan had also not been happy there and probably also wanted to be nearer his bereaved father and young sister, Bess, and to return to the close friends he had made during his first year at the University of Texas.

 In June 1942 the FBI approached the Librarian of Congress, Archibald McLeish, in an attempt to have Lomax fired as Assistant in Charge of the Library's Archive of American Folk Song.
-At the time, Lomax was preparing for a field trip to the Mississippi Delta on behalf of the Library, where he would make landmark recordings of Muddy Waters, Son House, and David "Honeyboy" Edwards, among others.
+At the time, Lomax was preparing for a field trip to the Mississippi Delta on behalf of the Library, where he made landmark recordings of Muddy Waters, Son House, and David "Honeyboy" Edwards, among others.
 McLeish wrote to Hoover, defending Lomax: "I have studied the findings of these reports very carefully.
 I do not find positive evidence that Mr. Lomax has been engaged in subversive activities and I am therefore taking no disciplinary action toward him."
 Nevertheless, according to Gioia: